-Making consumer electronics is very complex, and it really wouldn’t be possible without EDI.
-This industry has only gotten more intricate as technology has advanced greatly over the past few decades.
+Consumer electronics production is very complex and wouldn’t be possible without electronic data interchange (EDI).
+This industry has only gotten more intricate as technology has advanced dramatically over the past few decades.

-To get a feel for what goes into electronics manufacturing, let’s take a look at how Apple’s iPhone is produced.
+To get a feel for what goes into electronics manufacturing, let’s look at how Apple’s iPhone is produced.

 Apple Inc.’s headquarters are in Cupertino, Calif., but manufacturing and assembly occur far from that location.
-Just like automobiles, mobile phones are made up of lots of parts produced in locations all over the world: There’s a camera, battery, touch-screen controller, Wi-Fi chip, processor, networking (3G/4G/LTE) chips, glass screen, just to name a few.
+Just like automobiles, mobile phones are made up of lots of parts produced in locations all over the world.
+There’s a camera, battery, touch-screen controller, Wi-Fi chip, processor, networking (3G/4G/LTE) chips, and glass screen, to name a few.
 Each of those parts comes from a specific manufacturer.

-Now, once all of these parts are manufactured, they all need to be brought together and assembled into the beloved iPhone.
+Next, the manufactured parts are brought together and assembled into the beloved iPhone.
 According to a recent Lifewire article (Where is the iPhone Made?), this is handled by just two companies: Foxconn and Pegatron, both of which are based in Taiwan.

 “Foxconn is Apple’s longest-running partner in building these devices,” Sam Costello writes.
 “It currently assembles the majority of Apple’s iPhones in its Shenzen, China, location, although Foxconn maintains factories in countries across the world, including Thailand, Malaysia, the Czech Republic, South Korea, Singapore, and the Philippines.
 Pegatron is a relatively recent addition to the iPhone assembly process.
 It is estimated that it built about 30 percent of the iPhone 6 orders in its Chinese plants.”

 As you can see, consumer electronics manufacturing is a beast.
-And EDI is a necessity in this process, so let’s explore the ways it helps move the electronics industry.
+And EDI is necessary for this process, so let’s explore how it helps move the electronics industry.

-Consumer electronics are built from hundreds of parts distributed by suppliers all over the world.
-Apple, Inc. uses parts from suppliers in 43 different countries!
+Supplies all over the world make the parts that are found in electronics.
+For example, Apple, Inc. uses parts from suppliers in 43 different countries!
 (Source: Inside the iPhone: How Apple Sources From 43 Countries Nearly Seamlessly.)
-Connecting with companies from 43 countries would be downright impossible without the use of EDI.
+Connecting with companies from 43 countries is only possible with EDI.

-EDI enables electronics companies to onboard manufacturers quickly no matter where in the world they reside, and then allows all of those partners to easily work with the assembly team.
-Finally, EDI allows the finished product to be distributed all over the world.
+EDI enables electronics companies to quickly onboard manufacturers no matter where they reside and allows all of those partners to work with the assembly team efficiently.
+Finally, EDI enables the finished product to be distributed worldwide.

-It’s hard to imagine working with partners in 43 countries; a common format for doing business is a must.
+It’s hard to imagine working with partners in 43 countries; a standard format for doing business is a must.
 EDI is a translator; it allows two people who don’t speak the same language to communicate when it sends data in a format both parties can understand.
-It’s not a problem to get an LCD screen from Japan, a compass from France, and an accelerometer from Germany to the assembly plant in Taiwan — the particulars are all communicated in the same electronic language.
+Getting an LCD screen from Japan, a compass from France, and an accelerometer from Germany to the assembly plant in Taiwan is not a problem; the particulars are all communicated in the same electronic language.

 The parts of a smartphone may be small, but they are indeed numerous.
-Assemblers like Foxconn need to have a clear picture of where things are located at all times.
+Assemblers like Foxconn need to know where things are located at all times.
 EDI allows businesses to see at any point where a shipment is and when it will arrive.
-Delays and hiccups are flagged and fixed immediately, so companies can adjust and not lose valuable time.
-Because you can’t assemble a phone if any of those teeny tiny parts don’t get there on time.
+Electronic data interchange flags delayed items and other issues, so companies can adjust and save valuable time.
+After all, you can’t assemble a phone if those tiny parts don’t arrive on time.

 EDI is critical for completing purchase orders accurately.
-When a PO is initiated through EDI, the item number, price, and other data is populated automatically.
+The item number, price, and other data are populated automatically when a PO is initiated through EDI.
 Accidentally typing the wrong quantity of a touch-screen controller or transposing a digit in the item number doesn’t happen with EDI.

 This synchronization is achieved by an EDI system integrated into the suppliers’ and manufacturers’ internal management systems.
 The data is translated into the language required by a company’s software program; automatic messages are created, sent, recorded, and stored without human involvement.
 Assembly doesn’t slow down because advanced ship notice (ASN) messages are constantly exchanged between partners; when discrepancies occur, they are flagged and fixed immediately.

-Like bacon and eggs, manufacturing electronics and EDI just go together.
-If you’d like to give it a shot, or if you’re unhappy with your current EDI system, please know that BOLD VAN makes it simple.
+If you’d like to give it a shot or are unhappy with your current EDI system, please know that BOLD VAN makes it simple.
 You’ll be in good hands as we implement our system quickly and seamlessly.

 To find out how to get started, contact BOLD VAN by calling 844-265-3777 or emailing firstname.lastname@example.org.